Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 ## Using the ModelSerializer

 The default serialization options can be overridden by passing in a `ModelSerializerOptions` object to the Serialize and Deserialize methods.
 Developers can set the format options to specify the serialization format such as XML, JSON, and BinaryData.
-Default `ModelSerializationOptions` use the Wire format and the System.Text.Json serializer.
+Default `ModelSerializationOptions` use the `Wire` format and the `System.Text.Json` serializer.
 The following samples demonstrate how to use `ModelSerializer` class for `System.Text.Json` and `Newtonsoft.Json` serialization.

 ## Using ModelSerializer for System.Text.Json
 In the following sample, we are using the default `ModelSerializerOptions`.
-This will allow the `ModelSerializer` to use the System.Text.Json serializer for all models.
-In the Deserialization sample, we are setting the `ModelSerializerFormat` in the Options to Json.
+This will allow the `ModelSerializer` to use the `System.Text.Json` serializer for all models.
+In the Deserialization sample, we are setting the `ModelSerializerFormat` in the Options to `Json`.
 This will serialize all properties including read-only and additional properties.

 ### Serialization